 Through the manifold explorations of the dynamic transit, transports, scapes, and flows found within literary—and Chaucerian—thought-worlds, new vistas of motion and motivation emerge.
 Following John Urry’s mobile sociology, the volume advances the notion that we can no longer view either social worlds or textual worlds as uniform surfaces upon which one can trace or write a history of the horizontal movements of humans and human mentalities; rather, everything is in constant motion: objects, images, information/ideas, and mobility is thus also vertical, involving human and non-human actants.

-The essays in this volume consider, then, how medieval literary texts in Chaucer’s period rewarp time and space by the means of sophisticated transit and transport structures, which might be traced within specific works but also across works, such as in text networks.
+Ranging from the “black box” of human corporeality to the peregrinations of traveling hearts to literary physics, animal vehicles, didactic eagles, liquid landscapes, and beyond, the essays in this volume consider how medieval texts and objects rewarp time and space by the means of sophisticated transit and transport structures, where medieval cultural objects themselves emerge as transit systems in which we can glimpse the mobility of objects, figures, mentalities, tropes, and other “matter” in vibrant intermediate networks.
 Motive entities within literature twist and turn, interact and collide, and destabilise predictable trajectories with unpredictable vigor.

 TABLE OF CONTENTS // James L. Smith, “Introduction: Transport, Scape, Flow: Medieval Transit Systems” — Christopher Roman, “Bios in The Prik of Conscience: The Apophatic Body and the Sensuous Soul” — Jennie Friedrich, “Concordia discors: The Traveling Heart as Foreign Object in Chaucer’s Troilus and Criseyde” — Robert Stanton, “Whan I schal passyn hens: Moving With/In The Book of Margery Kempe” — Carolynn Van Dyke, “Animal Vehicles: Mobility beyond Metaphor” — Sarah Breckenridge Wright, “Building Bridges to Canterbury” — Thomas R. Schneider, “Chaucer’s Physics: Motion in The House of Fame“